Lane Thomas Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective nine K/9, which ranks 13th in MLB.
+- The pitching staff for the Cubs has a collective nine K/9, which ranks 14th in the league.

-- The Cubs have the fifth-ranked team ERA across all league pitching staffs (3.44).
+- The Cubs have a 3.41 team ERA that ranks fourth across all league pitching staffs.

-- Cubs pitchers combine to allow 24 home runs (0.8 per game), the fourth-fewest in baseball.
+- The Cubs surrender the third-fewest home runs in baseball (24 total, 0.8 per game).

-- The Cubs will send Stroman (2-2) out to make his seventh start of the season.
-He is 2-2 with a 2.29 ERA and 33 strikeouts through 35 1/3 innings pitched.
+- The Cubs are sending Taillon (0-2) to make his fourth start of the season.
+He is 0-2 with a 3.86 ERA and 16 strikeouts in 14 2/3 innings pitched.

-- The righty's most recent time out was on Friday against the Miami Marlins, when he threw 6 1/3 innings, surrendering two earned runs while allowing six hits.
+- In his most recent appearance on Sunday, April 16, the right-hander tossed five scoreless innings against the Los Angeles Dodgers while surrendering two hits.

+- The 31-year-old has an ERA of 3.86, with 10.3 strikeouts per nine innings, in three games this season.
+Opponents have a .263 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.